maclarel/maclarel.github.io/content/posts/2021-05/server_rebuild.md

 # What did I do?

 Half fueled by beer, and half by a playlist of keygen tracks, I decided that it would be a good idea to finally getting around to rebuilding my long-lived server...
-No more Windows and its infuriating forced updates (which you used to be able to override), lack of competent OS level event scripting for integration with my UPS, or garbage-tier support from Docker.
+No more Windows and its infuriating forced updates (which you used to be able to override), lack of clear/consistent OS level event scripting for integration with my UPS, or garbage-tier support from Docker.
 I wanted something that I'd finally have the level of control I wanted for something that backs pretty much eveverything I use outside of work.

 # Why did I do it?